Historical Apoplexy · State Adaptations · Arizona · Ballot Language

 within seven (7) years through facility surcharges, reducing

-and Medicaid/AHCCCS expenditures in served communities.
+chronic disease and AHCCCS expenditures in served communities.

-the food assurance centers' cooling station designation directly
+assurance centers' cooling-station designation directly reduce

-reduce these costs.
+these costs.

 PROPONENT STATEMENT

 The Voter Protection Act (Proposition 105, 1998) ensures that once Arizona voters pass this measure, the Legislature cannot repeal it.
-The Legislature cannot gut it.
+The Legislature cannot supersede it.
 The Legislature can only amend it with a three-fourths supermajority AND only to further its purpose.
 This is the highest legislative protection bar in American state politics.

 Vote YES.

-This act is protected by Arizona's Voter Protection Act.
+This Act is protected by Arizona's Voter Protection Act.
 Once you pass it, it stays passed.

 SUBMISSION CLAUSE